EU blames Putin for rising tension on Belarus and Ukraine

 And "information from our [military intelligence] coincides with information from partner countries about the high probability of destabilisation ... this winter," Ukrainian deputy defence minister Hanna Mailar said.

-For his part, the French foreign minister, Jean-Yves Le Drian highlighted that Russia was a menace to EU interests further afield as well.
+For his part, the French foreign minister, Jean-Yves Le Drian, highlighted that Russia was harming EU interests further afield as well.

-Russia is planning to send mercenaries from the Kremlin-linked Wagner private military group to Mali, a region in which French forces have been used to hold sway.
+Russia is planning to send mercenaries from the Kremlin-linked Wagner private military group to Mali, a region in which French forces historically held sway.

 "There's a common will to decide a legal framework for sanctions that will be put on the Wagner Group," Le Drian said in Brussels on Monday.

-Meanwhile, EU ministers agreed a fifth package of sanctions on Belarus, targeting officials and entities behind the migrant operation, as well as others guilty of brutalising pro-democracy activists.
+EU ministers agreed a fifth package of sanctions on Belarus, targeting officials and entities behind the migrant operation, as well as others guilty of brutalising pro-democracy activists.

 They would blacklist foreign airlines and travel agencies that did not stop flying people in, Borrell warned.